I submitted an abstract, but never received a response. How do I know if my abstract was accepted for a podium presentation?

 Where do I upload my slides?

-The presenting author will receive an email in late March of 2019 with the login information for where/how to upload presentation slides.
-If you are uploading the slide presentation on behalf of the presenting author, please have that individual send you their login information.
+The presenting author will receive an email in late March 2020 with the login information for where/how to upload presentation slides to the Conference Harvester.
+If you are uploading the slide presentation on behalf of the presenting author, please have the presenting author send you their login information, as the logins are user specific.

-If you request a presenting author change after the presentation slides have already been uploaded to the original presenting author's account, please inform speakers@AUAnet.org at the time of your request.
+Please inform speakers@AUAnet.org at the time of your request, if you request a presenting author change after the presentation slides have been uploaded to the original presenting author's account.

 Can I just take my slides to the session room?